DyversHands/www.DyversHands.com/_pages/twilightroad.md

 ### Mailing List

-To stay updated on the latest news, including announcements about future products and Kickstarter campaigns, sign up for our [Tableau Games Announcements Mailing List](/Subscribe).
-You'll be the first to know about exciting developments, promotions, and future Kickstarter campaigns.
+To stay updated on the latest news, including announcements about future products and future Kickstarter campaigns, sign up for our [Tableau Games Announcements Mailing List](/Subscribe).
+You'll be the first to know about exciting developments, promotions, and more.

 ### Credits